-As of December 2011, significant school district demand for the CEENBoT is already being experienced by the SPIRIT project within the local Nebraska area, and we are gearing up to be able to meet demand on a national scale, which looks challenging but feasible.
+As of December 2012, significant school district demand for the CEENBoT is already being experienced by the SPIRIT project within the local Nebraska area, and we are gearing up to be able to meet 2013 demand on a national scale, which looks challenging but feasible.

 Manufacturing efficiencies are being explored to reduce the time to prepare both kits and assembled robots.
 Construction tutorials and other construction support materials are being placed on the CEENBoT website, and are available to anyone free of charge wishing to build the robot.
-Consultants are continuing to help to refine current practices and we are undertaking improvements in preparation for ramping up
+Consultants are continuing to help to refine current practices and we are undertaking improvements in preparation for ramping up production to meet the demand of various educational, university and private constituencies.
+In the interim period, retired faculty and staff are being used to assist in producing the initial parts during the transformation to greater levels of automation.

-As of Fall of 2011, a company with additional national potential for outreach and support of distribution of the CEENBoT, is HobbyTown USA and we are continuing discussions with this organization.
+As of Fall of 2012, a company with additional national potential for outreach and support of distribution of the CEENBoT, is HobbyTown USA and we are continuing discussions with this organization.
 They are already assisting our cost cutting efforts by finding lower costs for various screws, bolts, nuts and other attachment items.
 Given our experience with middle school students and school district involvement to date, HobbyTown USA is also interested in perhaps distributing the CEENBoT in kit form to educators and other customers across the nation.
 We continue to discuss further possibilities and to consider the viability of this potential partnership and other similar ones.